 This quick and easy vegan pasta recipe is SO flavorful, thanks to gochujang paste!
 All done within 20 minutes and completely dairy-free, the pasta sauce is ultra creamy, rich and VERY simple to make.
 Feel free to make it more or less spicy depending on your taste.

 Here is a stunning recipe for any spicy food lover!

 And not any kind of spicy recipe: a super creamy, rich and saucy spicy pasta recipe.
 It has such an amazing kick in flavors and the most incredible texture.
 My husband and I were stunned!
-We literally were fighting over the leftover pasta in the pan.

 If you have never had or cooked with Gochujang paste (Korean chili paste), now is the time to run to the grocery store.